-- Students are expected to take on a more responsible and active role in their own education while still gaining much support from the staff. - Students in Grade 5 write a year-end final exam in June. - Students in Grades 6 & up write formal examinations in February and June (Midyear and Final Exams).
+- Students are expected to take on a more responsible and active role in their own education while still gaining much support from the staff. - Students in Grade 5 write a year-end final exam in June. - Students in Grades 6 and up may write formal Midyear and Final exams.